archiewood/wedding-website/accommodation.md

 |*15 and 30 min drivetimes from the venue*|

-However, don't hang about too long on booking - it's peak summer season in France!
+However, don't hang about too long on booking - it's peak summer season in France

 ### Selected Options 🌇